Data Storage Trends: Will spinning disks be around in 2020?

 Flash/SSD technology continues its proliferation in the storage technology market

 As our personal devices get smaller and are able to store even more data, so too do enterprise storage technologies.
 Flash continues to change the market at a blistering pace.
 While the cost of SSD continues to be higher than traditional storage, many enterprises are nevertheless taking a hybrid approach.
-At Kroll Ontrack, we have seen a 239 percent increase in the number of hybrid drives needing data recovery since 2014.
+At Kroll Ontrack, we have seen a 239 per cent increase in the number of hybrid drives needing data recovery since 2014.
 Flash drives are often paired with more dated HDD technologies to save cost, but enterprises still reap the benefits of a storage technology that is faster, higher density and requires less power.

 Hyper-converged storage continues its ascent

-In its list of 2015 trends, Kroll Ontrack detailed hyper-converged systems as a leading innovation to IT architecture that consolidates storage resources via software run on any manufacturer’s hardware and predicting continued adoption in 2016.
-While there are not many years of data to draw on, there has been an increase in customer inquiries about hyper-converged storage and related recoveries.
+In its list of 2015 trends, Kroll Ontrack detailed hyper-converged systems as a leading innovation to IT architecture that consolidates storage resources via software run on any manufacturer’s hardware and predicted continued adoption in 2016.
+While there are not many years of data to draw on, there has been an increase in customer enquiries about hyper-converged storage and related recoveries.
 We are seeing that recovery from these complex systems often requires a custom solution because data is fully integrated into the unit making it difficult to gain sector-level access to the disks.

 New storage configurations do not pose the only possible challenge when working with hyper-converged storage.
 While highly sophisticated, these newer systems have a more intuitive user interface and tend to be easier to set up and manage at first glance.
-As a result, organizations are employing less specialized individuals to operate hyper-converged storage systems – employees who may not have the depth of knowledge needed to solve more complex problems.
+As a result, organisations are employing less specialised individuals to operate hyper-converged storage systems – employees who may not have the depth of knowledge needed to solve more complex problems.
 This presents new challenges when backups need to be verified or when data loss occurs, for example.
 Nevertheless, look for enterprises to continue moving data to hyper-converged storage environments because of their many benefits.